 As you recall, Aaron (Jacob’s friend) was on a scooter, so they had to have been going pretty slowly.
 Was someone spying on them, listening to their every word?
 Didn’t Aaron report that he thought he’d heard rustling in the tall grass, halfway to the Tom Thumb?
 Read Aaron’s story here…

-We know for sure there was another boy, Jared, just one year older than Jacob, who was abducted, molested, and released by a stalker-stranger in Cold Spring… just 10 miles away and 10 months prior.
-That man was never found, and the similarities between the two cases are striking (i.e., Jared was abducted coming home from hockey practice; Jacob was at hockey tryouts earlier that day; the man was concerned about being recognized in both cases; he had a gun and a low gravely voice; and, in both instances, he told the boys, “Run and don’t turn around, or I’ll shoot.”).
+We know for sure there was another boy, Jared, just one year older than Jacob, who was abducted, molested, and released by a stalker-stranger in Cold Spring… just 10 miles away and 9 months prior.
+That man was never found, and the similarities between the two cases are striking (i.e., Jared was abducted on his way home after skating at a hockey rink; Jacob was at hockey tryouts earlier that day; the man was concerned about being recognized in both cases; he had a gun and a low gravely voice; and, in both instances, he told the boys, “Run and don’t turn around, or I’ll shoot.”).
 These facts are hard to deny.
 Sure sounds like it could be the same guy.

 However, they sure have put the heat on Dan Rassier lately, and God help him if he had nothing to do with the case.
 Yes, his actions on the night of the abduction seem a little weird.
 But then, why in the world didn’t the police officers search his house or interview him that first night?
 Also weird.

 And really… could a guy like Dan Rassier, an educated man with a Master’s degree and a TEACHER for heaven’s sake, actually do something like this?
 For 21 years, he’s lived his life under a microscope.
 If he was guilty of child molestation/abduction, wouldn’t they have found some nasty files on his computer or some kiddie porn in his bedroom?
 They’ve searched his house three times now… chances are they would have found something incriminating by now.
 Right?